Britain, EU In Post-Brexit Trade Talks Stalemate - UrduPoint

 "We're treading water..
 There really is no progress and tempers picked up a bit more this session," said one European source close to discussions.

-The EU insists any deal must include UK assurances on maintaining EU standards on health, safety, state aid and the environment -- commonly known as keeping the "level playing field".
+The EU insists any deal must include binding UK commitments to maintain EU standards on health, safety, state aid and the environment -- commonly known as keeping the "level playing field".

+"We are not going to bargain away our European values to the benefit of the British economy.
+Economic and trade fair play is not for sale.
+It is not a 'nice to have', it is a 'must have'," Barnier declared.

-But Britain refuses to accept that this should form part of an overarching legal agreement, insistent on its new found freedom after the 40 years of being tied to EU rules.
+But Britain refuses to accept that this should form part of an overarching legal agreement, insisting on its new found freedom after the 40 years of being tied to EU rules.

 "As soon as the EU recognises that we will not conclude an agreement on that basis we will be able to make progress," Frost said.

-Britain also rejects the jurisdiction of the European Court of Justice and the European Convention of Human Rights -- a demand it says is unnecessary and belittling.
+Britain also rejects any mention of the jurisdiction of the European Court of Justice or the European Convention om Human Rights -- a demand it says is unnecessary and belittling.

+"There isn't a halfway house, you can't split the difference between where we control our own laws and where we don't," a UK official official told reporters, on condition of anonymity.

 - 'Useful discussions' - But Frost and Barnier both said there were "useful discussions" on another bone of contention -- fisheries -- even if both sides remain fundamentally far apart.